 Watsons Bay Boutique Hotel

-With 31 boutique rooms and suites, many overlooking the harbour, this 4-star property offers beautifully decorated rooms with plenty of food and action right on the doorstep.
-This is a lovely property, but this is necessarily the best option for a quiet getaway.
+This 4-star property offers 31 boutique rooms and suites, many overlooking the harbour.
+It has beautifully decorated rooms with plenty of food and action right on the doorstep.
+This is a lovely property, but it is not necessarily the best option for a quiet getaway.

 If you like the idea of heading right upstairs after you finish your dinner and drinks, I love the room decor and could happily move in tomorrow.